ambreen2006/book_recommendations/README.md

 ### Limitations

-* The dataset seems to have a lot of series data available, I believe I could either exclude series books or take into consideration what book the user had already read in series.
-The nature of the series books are generally clustered in some variation of fiction genre.
-I could consolidate the dataset to consider recommending the series as opposed to individual books.
-Unlike book-sellers, here we are hoping people to discover new books, if the reader has already read and liked a book in series, obviously they'll seek out the next in series, there is no point in recommending a book in series 4 or 5.
-Either the reader hasn't started on the series and we recommend or the user has started on the series and so we suppress the recommendation.
+* The dataset seems to have a lot of series data available, I believe I could either exclude books in series or take into consideration what book the user had already read in series.
+The nature of the series are generally clustered in some variation of fiction genre.
+I could consolidate the dataset to consider recommending the series as opposed to individual books in the series.
+Unlike book-sellers, here we are hoping people to discover new books, if the reader has already read and liked a book in series, obviously they'll seek out the next in series, there is no point in recommending a book in series 4 or 5, if they had either read none or book 1 in the series.

+Either the reader hasn't started on the series and we recommend it or the user has started on the series and so we suppress the recommendation.

 * 'Fewer' option isn't useful right now, I could at least exclude the book if it was recommended.